 - Healthwatch hospital discharge check - A checklist of questions to ask and record information when get ready to leave hospital.

 - Active Surrey works with partners to increase opportunities for disabled people to participate in sport and physical activity.
-To find out more about what is on offer visit the Active Surrey website
+To find out more about what is on offer visit Active Surrey.

 There are lots of day centres, groups and clubs across Surrey specifically for disabled people that will give you the chance to get out and about and meet other people.
 Find details of the day centres near you by searching Surrey Information Point.